How Long Does It Take a Refrigerator to Get Cold?

 You can measure your fridge temperature in different ways.
 So naturally, the easiest way to find the internal temperature is to buy a fridge thermometer and keep it inside to check the reading.
 Some models will sit easily on a shelf or in one of the drawers for easy reading.

 However, if you cannot purchase a specialty thermometer, you can use a glass of water.
 Just put a glass of water inside your fridge near the back on the middle shelf and let it sit for 12 hours.
 Then, place a regular thermometer in the glass to read the temperature of the water.
+Most glass can be safely put in the freezer.

 How to Speed Up the Cooling Process